kaelemc/vrnetlab/cisco/xrv_qemu/README.md

 # vrnetlab / Cisco IOS XRv

 This is the vrnetlab docker image for Cisco IOS XRv.
+Using the QCOW2 image, rather than the VMDK.
+You can obtain the QCOW2 from CML/VIRL.
-This image uses the vmdk image, if you have the Qemu image use the 'xrv_qemu' directory.
+- If you have the vmdk image for XRv use the 'xrv' directory instead.

 > Originally developed by Kristian Larsson (@plajjan), adapted by @hellt to be integrated with [containerlab](https://containerlab.srlinux.dev) networking.